UndefinedClear/freeseprite/README.md

 ninja aseprite

-and second: To fix error with .exe ninja aseprite
+and second: To fix error with .exe<br>
+ninja aseprite

 and after that go to "C:\aseprite\build\bin"